Doctor of Nursing Practice (Post-MSN to DNP)

 NURS 6315.
 Informatics & Health Care Technologies.
 3 Credit Hours.

 NURS 6380.
-Fundamentals of Epidemiology.
+Epidemiology & Statistical Methods in Population Health.
 3 Credit Hours.

 NURS 7111.
 Advanced Nursing Seminar.
 1 Credit Hour.